-Boston University Upward Bound is a college preparatory program that is a part of the Boston University School of Education’s College Access and Completion office.
+Boston University Upward Bound is a college preparatory program that is a part of the Boston University Wheelock College of Education & Human Development’s College Access and Student Success office.
 In addition to Upward Bound, the office also hosts Upward Bound Math Science.

 Students participate in a College and Career Day where they hear from several professionals and participate in a college fair.
 Rising seniors also have an opportunity to do a paid internship during their final UB summer program.
 Students participate in both the school year and summer components upon entry to the program until high school graduation.
 All program services are free and students receive a small stipend for their participation.